Missouri Healthy Schools

 - Missouri Department of Health and Senior Services

-Missouri Healthy Schools consists of a diverse group of professionals that supports school districts with professional development, technical assistance, resources and tools with the common goal of building healthy school environments through improved polices, programs and practices to enhance health and academic success.
+Missouri Healthy Schools consists of a diverse group of professionals who support school districts with professional development, technical assistance, resources and tools with the common goal of building healthy school environments through improved polices, programs and practices to enhance health and academic success.

 Healthy School Self-Assessments and Planning Guides